Quasilyte/STAP/README.md

 <h3>Features</h3>
 * inlining right into the lisp code (full Emacs integration)
 * utilities like stack rollbacks after multiple evaluations
+* case-sensitive reader (most Forths are not)
+* conditionals are not compile-only words

 <h3>Rationale</h3>
 Because something can be better expressed in one language/style<br>